 - Giving intravenous immunoglobulin after plasma exchange did not confer significant extra benefit.

 - Deep vein thrombosis (DVT) prophylaxis: DVT due to immobility should be prevented with gradient compression stockings and subcutaneous low molecular weight heparin.
-See the separate article on Prevention of Venous Thromboembolism.
+See separate Prevention of Venous Thromboembolism article.

 - Admission to the intensive care unit: intubation and assisted ventilation may be required.